mebrooks/mtscr/README.md

 You can download your data as a .csv or an .xlsx file using buttons in the sidebar.
-You can either download the scores only (i.e. the dataframe you see displayed) or your whole data with `.all_max` and `.all_top2` columns added.
+You can either download the scores only (i.e. the dataframe you see displayed) or your whole data with scores columns added.

 For testing purposes, you may use `mtscr_creativity` dataframe.
 In the importing window change “Global Environment” to “mtscr” and our dataframe should appear in the upper dropdown list.
 Use `id` for the ID column, `item` for the item column and `SemDis_MEAN` for the score column.

-### Important note

-Full database is always in long format.
-This means that even though one row in the input data frame represents one creative idea, the score in the added columns reflects a collective score for that person, item or person-item combination.
-For example if Kowalski has 3 ideas about the use of a brick, all the rows with the brick ideas **will have the same score** in the added columns – the score for Kowalski’s brick ideas.
-If `summarise_for` is `"person"`, the score will be the same for all Kowalski’s ideas.

 ## Contact